 Thor shuffled a bit, moving his hammer and the visitor's badge he carried to one hand, leaving his right hand free.
-He looked down at Harry's hand; seeing the lines of his soulmark there, he nodded a little before grabbing Harry's hand, grip firm.
+He looked down at Harry's hand.
+Seeing the lines of his soulmark there, Thor nodded a little before grabbing Harry's hand, grip firm.

 "Thor, son of Odin.
 Thank you for letting me know my brother lives."

 "It can't have been an easy choice for you.
 It speaks well of you that you still made it.
 I am sure you understand that I will need to take him back to Asgard.
 It is possible that you'll never see him again."